 Water level is also measured at station PSM000342 and PSM000344.
 At PSM000342 water level is measured in lake Jämsen and at station PSM000344 in lake Plittorpsgöl.
 All measurements are in elevation system RT90-RHB70.
 At one station, PSM000359, the water level in the reservoir at Sörå is measured.
 This is an artificial reservoir created as a backup for the freshwater supply to the nuclear power station.
-Measurements are in meter above sea level, (m.a.s.l), in elevation system RT90-RHB70.
+Measurements are in meter above sea level, (m.a.s.l.), in plane system RT90 and elevation system RHB70.